The introduction of Betfair, in year 2000, was a revolutionary breath of fresh air to serious bettors!

-Another very common trading strategy.
+Another very common Betfair trading strategy 2022.
 Again, this is a pre-race principle.
 However, this one generally aims to provide a more “ticks” of profit than a “Scalp” would.
 Because this method provides more profit [generally] than a Scalp trade would, the risk is also greater.

 You will find this pattern in betting.
 The bigger the potential profit, the bigger the risk.